Frequently Asked Questions

 One of our goals is to offer a very affordable introduction to skating and hockey, a house league program, and a mid-winter fun tournament.
-With the generous help of our sponsors and supporters, we're able to keep our program fees in the $100 range for the season.
+With the generous help of our sponsors and supporters, we're able to keep our program fees in the $100 to $150 range for the season.
 The exact fee for the season is determined over the summer as we assess our anticipated costs for ice time, player jerseys, trophies, equipment repair and replacement, and a host of other items.

 The specific fees for the current season are listed in the description of each program and on the registration page.

 Occasionally, although fortunately rarely, a cheque will bounce and we'll have to ask you to cover the bank charge that is levied against the league.